 So obvious, right?

 The first year I did stockings they were a bit disappointing.
-Everything in it was some kind of toy and it was too much for my little one to take in, play with, or get excited about.
-The object was definitely more about emptying the stocking and then moving on to breakfast than it was taking the time to play with anything in it.
+Everything in her stocking was some kind of toy and it was too stimulating.
+The point became more about emptying the stocking and then moving on to breakfast than it was taking the time to play with anything in it.
 Now that she’s a bit older (with a couple of younger sisters behind her) I have learned that kids really only need one or two things with that ‘instant gratification factor’ the rest can be put away for later.

 So, without further adieu, here is my list of favorites I’ve used over the years.